adefemi171/recipeApp/README.md

 # App Details

-Create a simple iOS application (React Native) for recipes.
+Create a simple cross platform application (React Native) for recipes.
 The app will support categories & recipes, and all the data is fetched from Firebase Firestore.

 The app will consist of: